HenrikBengtsson/startup/reference/startup.md

 # add the following call to the ~/.Rprofile file.
 startup::startup(all = TRUE)

-# For finer control of on exactly what files are used
+# For finer control over exactly which files are used,
 # functions renviron_d() and rprofile_d() are also available:

 # Initiate first .Renviron.d/ found on search path